eclipse-symphony/symphony/docs/samples/retail/README.md

   ...
   ```

-If you are using Minikube, the `EXTERNAL-IP` will show as `<pending>`.
+If you are using Minikube, the `EXTERNAL-IP` might show as `<pending>` (finally it will be 127.0.0.1).
 You'll need to use K8s port forwarding to expose the service to your local machine.
 Then, you'll be able to access the MQTT broker through `tcp://localhost:1883`.

   ```bash
   kubectl port-forward svc/mosquitto-service 1883:1883 &